-CEO Private Banking and Member of the Executive Committee

-Pieter van Mierlo was appointed to the Executive Committee of ABN AMRO Bank N.V. in the position of CEO Private Banking on 5 February 2017, subject to regulatory approval.
+CEO Private Banking and Member of the Executive Committee Pieter van Mierlo was appointed to the Executive Committee of ABN AMRO Bank N.V. as CEO Private Banking on 5 February 2017, subject to regulatory approval.
 The appointment was formally approved by the regulator on 3 November 2017.
 His current term expires in 2020.